Accelerating Material Property Prediction using Generically Complete Isometry Invariants: Abstract

 \section{Abstract}

-Material or crystal property prediction using machine learning has grown popular in recent years as it provides a computationally efficient replacement to classical simulation methods.
+Periodic material or crystal property prediction using machine learning has grown popular in recent years as it provides a computationally efficient replacement for classical simulation methods.
 A crucial first step for any of these algorithms is the representation used for a periodic crystal.
 While similar objects like molecules and proteins have a finite number of atoms and their representation can be built based upon a finite point cloud interpretation, periodic crystals are unbounded in size, making their representation more challenging.
 In the present work, we adapt the Pointwise Distance Distribution (PDD), a continuous and generically complete isometry invariant for periodic point sets, as a representation for our learning algorithm.
-While the PDD is effective in distinguishing periodic point sets up to isometry, there is no consideration for the composition of the underlying material.
-We develop a transformer model with a modified self-attention mechanism that can utilize the PDD and incorporate compositional information via a spatial encoding method.
+The PDD distinguished all (more than 660 thousand) periodic crystals in the Cambridge Structural Database as purely periodic sets of points without atomic types.
+We develop a transformer model with a modified self-attention mechanism that combines PDD with compositional information via a spatial encoding method.
 This model is tested on the crystals of the Materials Project and Jarvis-DFT databases and shown to produce accuracy on par with state-of-the-art methods while being several times faster in both training and prediction time.